 But before we crossed that finish line, I had to contend with some terribly real-life concerns.
 Namely: That my dear friend died suddenly.
 That the Legend and I were doing each other no favors by being back in touch.
 (See: earlier caveat about exes whom I permanently cut off.)
 And that my mother, a registered nurse with whom I’d reunited because I was concerned about her well-being in the shadow of Covid, kept saying things like: “Wow, UTIs can get into kidneys?
 Isn’t that something…” before quickly changing the subject to the nice walk she’d taken.
-It was as if we were discussing an unusual shade of peony or an odd birthmark on a distant cousin rather than my mortality.
 Though it was hardly the first time she’d been cavalier about my welfare, this time it hit harder, perhaps because I’d stayed away long enough to lose my immunity to her immunity.

 Cue crippling nightmares about past horrors I’d never fully acknowledged, let alone processed.

 I kept flashing on that scene in David O. Russell’s vastly underrated pseudo-French philosophy film I Heart Huckabees.
 You know, when Talia Shire is screaming, “What are you, a bitch?
 You’re a bitch!” and Isabelle Huppert turns to Jason Schwartzman (Shire’s real-life son) and calmly murmurs: “Listen.
 Listen.
 This is your mother.”